Defence Research and Development Organisation (DRDO) – History, Achievements, Mission, Labs

 Conclusion

 In conclusion, the Defence Research and Development Organisation (DRDO) is India’s leading defence R&D agency and plays an important role in the security and technological self-reliance of the country.
-DRDO‘s developments in military technology are essential for equipping the Indian Armed Forces and allowing India to emerge as a substantial player in global defence.
+Further, DRDO‘s developments in military technology are essential for equipping the Indian Armed Forces and allowing India to emerge as a substantial player in global defence.

 Frequently Asked Questions